CBN Introduces e-Valuator, e-Invoice For Import, Export Transactions

 The Central Bank of Nigeria (CBN) has announced plans to commence operationalization of e-Valuator and e-Invoice to replace hard copy final invoice as part of the documentation required for all import and export transactions.

-In a circular released by the apex bank yesterday, it said; “Effective February 1, 2022 all import and export operations will require the submission of an electronic invoice (e-Invoice) authenticated by the authorised dealer banks on the Nigeria single window portal – Trade Monitoring System (TRMS).”
+In a circular that was released by the apex bank yesterday, the central bank said “effective February 1, 2022 all import and export operations will require the submission of an electronic invoice (e-Invoice) authenticated by the authorised dealer Banks on the Nigeria single window portal – Trade Monitonng System (TRMS).”

-The new regulation is primarily aimed at achieving accurate value from import and export items in and out of Nigeria, according to the circular signed by CBN director, trade and exchange depart, Dr O.S.
-Nnaji addressed to all authorised dealers and the general public.
+The new regulation is primarily aimed at achieving accurate value from import and export items in and out of Nigeria, according to the circular that was signed by CBN director, trade and exchange depart, Dr O.S.
+Nnaji.
+The circular was addressed to all authorised dealers and the general public.

 The apex bank said the system would operate on a global price verification mechanism guided by a benchmark price.
 The benchmark price is the actual spot market price obtainable at the time of consummation of invoicing, in that market where the goods are traded.